-America’s education system is … not perfect.
+America’s education system is not perfect.
 And you’re right to think that, because Common Core math and cafeteria fries classified as a vegetable isn’t exactly helping our reputation.
-But, in order to get the full perspective of how your kid’s USA school day stacks up, you need to compare it to students abroad.
-Here’s a quick look at how 7 countries around the world handle everything from classroom instruction, to homework, to those seemingly endless Teacher Planning days.
+But, in order to get the full perspective of how your kid’s school day stacks up, you need to compare it to students in other countries around the world.
+School days around the world are drastically different, and each country has its own specific rituals and education.
+So how do we stack up?
+Here’s a quick look at how seven countries around the world handle everything from classroom instruction, to homework, to those seemingly endless Teacher Planning days.

 Singapore: The Smartest Kids on Earth

 In order to be at the top, you have to put in work.
 Singapore ranks high both in the world’s smartest kids category and most hours spent on homework (nearly 9.5 hours a week).
 The country has spent the last 40 years transforming their economy from a blue-collar based job market to a tech-based, white-collar economy.
-It all started with changing their education system, but the new addition of a Genius Bar probably doesn’t hurt.
+It all started with changing their education system, which they overhauled in the last decade.

 Finland: What Homework?

-Who would have thought the country with the most heavy metal bands per capita is also home to the one of the world’s best school systems?
+The country with the most heavy metal bands per capita is also home to the one of the world’s best school systems.
 Finland not only has some of the world’s brightest children, but they’re have some of the luckiest.
-On average, Finnish kids receive no more than 3 hours of homework a week.
+On average, Finnish kids receive no more than three hours of homework a week.
 Plus there are no exams and no grades.
 How are their parents supposed to be quantifiably disappointed in them?

 Costa Rica: More Money, More Literacy